Haydock Grand National Trial Preview, Tips, Runners & Trends

 3. Famous Bridge (7:28.80) in 2025

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the Haydock Grand National Trial next time out then you would have backed a total of 0 winners.
-Backing all 18 runners who have been out since to win at SP next time out, would have returned an LSP of -18.00.
-Remember to use the racing predictions along with the information on this page to find a bet on the 2026 Haydock Grand National Trial.
+Over the past 20 renewals, if you had followed the winner of the Haydock Grand National Trial next time out, then you would have backed a total of 0 winners.
+Backing all 20 runners who have been out since their win at SP next time out would have returned an LSP of -20.00.
+Remember to bookmark the racing tips page to access the OLBG racing picks easily daily.

 What the expert says...